 Finite respawning, also in the petition, is a new system in place to help people who are stuck at a certain area progress.
 In the original Dark Souls, you would have to kill the enemies to progress, but if you died, you’d start over and have to kill them all again.
 This repetition was frowned upon by many, but embraced by monster farmers.
 The problem is now that farmers have more trouble gathering precious loot, and some argue that it’s making the game too easy.

 The second petition asks Namco Bandai to fix the timed cooperation.
 In Dark Souls, when you summoned a player into your world, they could help you progress through the level or take on a boss.
 This was not a timed endeavour and, as long as you both lived, could continue playing together.
-In Dark Souls II, there is a time limit to how long summons last, making exploration a thing of the past while engaging in jolly cooperation.
+In DS II, there is a time limit to how long summons last, making exploration a thing of the past while engaging in jolly cooperation.

 I have sunk over fifty hours into Dark Souls II thus far, and I tend to agree that these aspects need to be fixed.